Azure/bicep/docs/tutorial/06-creating-modules.md

 module stg './storage.bicep' = if(deployStorage) {
   name: 'storageDeploy'
-  scope: resourceGroup('brittle-hollow') // this will target another resource group in the same subscription
+  scope: resourceGroup('another-rg') // this will target another resource group in the same subscription
   params: {
     storageAccountName: '<YOURUNIQUESTORAGENAME>'
   }